ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.5.md

 ### Translation comparison

-With this release, you can compare different versions of the translations of the Content item, including comparison between different languages.
+With this release, you can compare different versions of translations of a Content item, including comparison between different languages.

 You can now choose between two new options of the view:

 - Split - default, side by side view to compare versions of the same or different languages
 - Unified - single column view to compare versions of the same language

-Now, when you compare different versions within the same language, the system highlights the changes using the colors:
+Now, when you compare different versions within the same language, the system highlights the changes using colors:

 - yellow - content updated
 - blue - content added